 Why Live in Oxford

-Oxford, located near the southern edge of Massachusetts, is a suburb rich in history and community spirit.
-Established in 1687, it features many centuries-old buildings and hosts events like seasonal parades and townwide competitions along its classic Main Street.
-Residents enjoy local dining options such as Carl’s Diner and Slice of Heaven.
-Outdoor spaces like Hodges Village Dam offer 22 miles of hiking trails and a disc golf course, while Carbuncle Beach provides a splash pad and playground.
-The Oxford Community Center offers a fitness center and athletics classes, and the Oxford Free Public Library hosts movie nights and hobby groups.
-Housing options include colorful ranches and Colonial Revival manors, older homes needing renovations, and larger family estates on the outskirts.
-Oxford is a convenient commuter location, about 55 miles from Boston, Hartford, and Providence, with Worcester Regional Airport 12 miles away.
-Main Street serves as the hub for shopping and dining, showcasing original Colonial, Victorian, and Greek Revival architecture.
-While the narrative mentions schools, it does not highlight any with high ratings.
-Public transportation is minimal, but the neighborhood's location is ideal for those who drive.
+Oxford, MA, located near the southern edge of Massachusetts, is a history-rich community known as the birthplace of Red Cross founder Clara Barton.
+Settled in 1687, Oxford retains many centuries-old buildings and hosts seasonal parades and townwide competitions along its classic small-town Main Street.
+Residents enjoy local dining options such as Carl’s Diner, N and J's Donuts, and Slice of Heaven.
+Outdoor enthusiasts can explore Hodges Village Dam, which offers 22 miles of hiking trails, disc golf, and opportunities for hunting and fishing.
+Carbuncle Beach features a splash pad and playground, while Ruel Field and Treasure Land Playground provide spaces for soccer and football leagues.
+The Oxford Community Center offers a fitness center, athletics classes, and event venues, while the Oxford Free Public Library hosts movie nights and hobby groups.
+Oxford’s Main Street is lined with original Colonial, Victorian, and Greek Revival architecture, creating a picturesque atmosphere for shopping and dining.
+Housing options include colorful ranches, Colonial Revival manors, and older homes dating back to between 1840 and 1920.
+Oxford is approximately 55 miles from Boston, Hartford, and Providence, making it a convenient commuter spot with access to major airports and the Worcester Regional Airport, 12 miles away.

 Home Trends in Oxford, MA